-The windlass can be operated at the driver's helm or from the foredeck.
+The windlass is operated from the driver's helm.
 The windlass system can also be operated manually.
 A manual hand crank is located in the anchor locker.

-- Chain Stop
+- 1. Chain Stop - 2.
 Lock Pin

-- Windlass Lock Pin Installed Figure 7-12
+Windlass Lock Pin Installed Figure 7-12

-The chain stop (Figure 7-1) is used to immobilize the anchor in the stowed position and a lock pin (Figure 7-2) secures the chain stop.
+The chain stop (Fig. 7-12, 1) is used to immobilize the anchor in the stowed position and a lock pin (Fig. 7-12, 2) secures the chain stop.
 The lock pin must be installed at all times when the windlass is not in use.
 Refer to the operator's manual supplied with the windlass system for proper operation of the windlass in the electric and manual modes.